 As a newcomer, I had no idea what to expect of this meeting of the West Didsbury Astronomical Society.
 As it turned out, this was a most enjoyable experience.
-The road to Hardraw was an interesting drive, especially at night.
+The road to the Yorkshire Dales was an interesting drive, especially at night.
 Hardly a straight piece of track as I travelled across Yorkshire from the M6 to the bunkhouse.
 There is a better way I discovered on the return trip.

 As for the astronomical side of things, alas one is at the mercy of English weather.
 Friday night proved the better (and only) night to get any observing done.
 It was still a little hit and miss I’m afraid.
 Rolling low cloud did it’s best to spoil our enthusiasm.
 Despite this, everyone made a serious effort to achieve some astronomy.
 Various pieces of equipment were tried.
 This included an unusual mirror whose optics defied everyone’s description.
 Despite the weather, a good time was had by one and all.